All Episodes

 And welcome back.

-It's uh Rush Limbaugh, the EIB network.
+It's Rush Limbaugh, the EIB Network.

-You could uh people say, what can we do to change the court?
+People say, what can we do to change the court?

 There is a way you can amend the Constitution.

-Amend the Constitution to give the uh Congress power to override Supreme Court decisions by a two-thirds majority vote of both houses.
+Amend the Constitution to give the Congress power to override Supreme Court decisions by a two-thirds majority vote of both houses.

 That's just incoherent.

-Uh but this property rights business, and then when you look at the New York Times, New York Times, all these liberal publications were happy about it.
+And then when you look at the New York Times, New York Times, all these liberal publications were happy about it.

-You know, George Pataki and a number of people have have risen up and said, what is it that these left-wing wackos, my words not theirs, are trying to do the 9-11 memorial?
+You know, George Pataki and a number of people have risen up and said, what is it that these left-wing wackos, my words not theirs, are trying to do the 9-11 memorial?

 Why do we have to turn this into a hate America memorial?

-That's not what happened there.
+It's not what happened there.

-And the New York Times is all upset that somebody doesn't want to allow the full scope, the breadth and scope of the American conversation or the American experience to be on display at the uh memorial site of the World Trade Center rebuild.
+And the New York Times is all upset that somebody doesn't want to allow the full scope, the breadth and scope of the American conversation or the American experience to be on display at the memorial site of the World Trade Center rebuild.

-So here you've got the New York Times, the paper or the little guy, and they're not, they're the paper of the elites, and they prove it, agreeing with the in fact they don't even like the whole concept of property rights.
+So here you've got the New York Times, the paper of the little guy, and they're not.

 And I'll tell you why, folks.

-You know, you talk about the Constitution, the Bill of Rights and the First Amendment free speech and all that, and people say that's key to a free society.
+You know, you talk about the Constitution, the Bill of Rights, and the First Amendment, free speech, and all that, and people say that's key to a free society.

-Let me tell you what's I think as fundamental, if not more so, and that is the right to own property.
+Let me tell you what's, I think, as fundamental, if not more so, and that is the right to own property.

-And if you don't have the right to own property, if a government can just come in and take what you own.
+And if you don't have the right to own property, if a government can just come in and take what you own, I mean, the law of the land is you own what you own.

-I'm sorry, folks, but we don't have a constitutional representative republic in that circumstance.
+If somebody can just come in and take it from you under the guise of government benefiting, I'm sorry, folks, but we don't have a constitutional representative republic in that circumstance.

-It's just it's it's it's over the top.
+It's just over the top.

-It's gonna end up being an embarrassment.
+It's going to end up being an embarrassment.

-Uh uh, I think even the turtles might be screwed in this one.
+I think even the turtles might be screwed in this one.

-And let's talk about the Ten Commandments displays.
+Let's talk about the Ten Commandments displays.

-This is this is just simply incoherent.
+This is just simply incoherent.

-Um first thing is the Constitution does not prevent the public display of the Ten Commandments, period.
+First thing is the Constitution does not prevent the public display of the Ten Commandments, period.

 It doesn't prevent it.

-Here's how the AP writes about this today, a sharply divided Supreme Court on Monday upheld the constitutionality of displaying the Ten Commandments on government land, but drew the line on displays inside courthouses saying those violated the doctrine of separation of church and state.
+A sharply divided Supreme Court on Monday upheld the constitutionality of displaying the Ten Commandments on government land, but drew the line on displays inside courthouses saying those violated the doctrine of separation of church and state.

-See, the Ten Commandments, according to this court, the Ten Commandments outside a government building is part of our natural history and uh history of our evolution, the history of the law of the country, but you put them inside, and all of a sudden they become a religious display.
+See, the Ten Commandments, according to this court, the Ten Commandments outside a government building is part of our natural history and history of our evolution, the history of the law of the country.

 That is what the court said.